Yukon River Basin: Geology

 Permafrost dominates the Yukon River Basin.
 Because of the level of permafrost in the basin, the basin itself is far more prone to flash floods.
 The melting of permafrost is believed to be one of the reasons that the Yukon River Basin's flow has increased over the years, causing erosion of the basin.

 Hydrology

 The Yukon River Basin drains from east to west, with the temperature of the water increasing as the water flows down stream.
 The water, fish, and other animals throughout the basin are used by local inhabitants for various reasons, which is why it is very important that the quality of the water be checked often and be healthy.
-Water quality varies from site to site throughout the Yukon River Basin, for example the density throughout the eastern and southern sites of the basin is much more prominent than that of the western and northern cites.
+Water quality varies from site to site throughout the Yukon River Basin, for example the density throughout the eastern and southern sites of the basin is much more prominent than that of the western and northern cities.
 Because of its northern location, the Yukon River Basin is frozen over for nearly 8 months out of the year.